alemorm/embedded_qt_camera/README.md

-# Embedded Linux Test Project
+# Embedded Linux Project 2

 ## Remote Camera using QT Visualization and a Raspberry Pi